nietras/Sep/README.md

 parsing the floating points.
 Since Sep uses [csFastFloat](https://github.com/CarlVerret/csFastFloat) for an integrated fast floating point parser, it is **>2x faster than Sylvan** for example.
 If using Sylvan one may consider using csFastFloat if that is an option.
+With the multi-threaded (MT) `ParallelEnumerate` implementation Sep is **up to 23x faster than Sylvan**.

 CsvHelper suffers from the fact that one can only access the column as a string so this has to be allocated for each column (ReadLine by definition always allocates a string per column).
 Still CsvHelper is significantly slower than the naive `ReadLine` approach.
-With Sep being **>4x faster than CsvHelper**.
+With Sep being **>4x faster than CsvHelper** and **up to 35x times faster when using `ParallelEnumerate`**.

+Note that `ParallelEnumerate` provides significant speedup over single-threaded parsing even though the source is only about 20 MB.
+This underlines how efficient `ParallelEnumerate` is, but bear in mind that this is for the case of repeated micro-benchmark runs.

 It is a testament to how good the .NET and the .NET GC is that the ReadLine is pretty good compared to CsvHelper regardless of allocating a lot of strings.